PAXSTORE/paxstore-3rd-app-android-sdk/README.md

             Thread thread = new Thread(new Runnable() {
                 @Override
                 public void run() {
-                    //Call this method to download into your specific directory DownloadResultObject downloadResult = null;
+                    //todo Call this method to download into your specific directory, you can add some log here to monitor DownloadResultObject downloadResult = null;
                     try {
                         downloadResult = StoreSdk.getInstance().paramApi().downloadParamToPath(getApplication().getPackageName(), BuildConfig.VERSION_CODE, saveFilePath);